Title: I Believe In A Thing Called Love

 I Believe In A Thing Called Love is about Desi Lee, a Korean-American who was excellent with everything but except for one thing, love.
 One day, she met a new guy in school who got her full interest and made her want to have a boyfriend.
 Then, while watching a K-drama with her Appa or dad – which she really didn’t like or appreciate since her Appa got addicted to it – she noticed some things and realized that there is a formula or pattern.
 Pattern on how to get your happy ending just like what mostly happen on K-dramas.
 That’s where she came up with her “K-Drama Steps To True Love” where she used it to get the guy she like.

 Desi Lee, a Korean-American, a student who excels with almost everything, from academics to sports and any other extra-curricular activities and a very loving and thoughtful daughter who can be a little stubborn sometimes.
-Unfortunately, she failed to amuse me.
-Though, I honestly laughed whenever she was having her flailures (flirting failures).
-And I have to acknowledge that she’s not a quitter, she’s a go-getter and wants everything she started getting done as excellent as possible which I pretty liked.
-But those are the only things I liked about her including how loving, caring and thoughtful she is as a daughter to her father.
-I was also infuriated by her belief that we can all control everything.
+Unfortunately, I didn’t like her that much.
+Though I laughed whenever she was having her flailures (flirting failures).
+And I like that she’s not a quitter, she’s a go-getter and she’s a loving, caring and thoughtful daughter.
+I was just infuriated by her belief that we can all control everything.
 Literally, everything.
-She can also be a little bit closed-minded sometimes which I really hate.
-And to top it all, I was so detached with her.
+She can also be closed-minded sometimes which I really hate.
+And I was so detached to her.
+I just didn’t connect with her.

 Luca Dracos, an artist – a really talented one – and Desi’s love interest.
 Desi seeing him hot is something I failed to feel, see and understand.
-Yes, I agree that he’s cool just like what Desi was always saying but I failed to be as in love with him as Desi did.
+Yes, I agree that he’s cool just like what Desi was always saying but I just didn’t find him hot and failed to be as in love with him as Desi did.

 I love the friendship portrayed in this book.
 A Korean-American, a Mexican-American bisexual woman, and a Brown straight guy.
 Desi, Fiona and Wes.
 They are just friendship goals for me.
 They just have that strong, honest friendship.
-When someone did something embarrassing, they’ll laugh at that friend, when someone did something stupid they’ll get mad and scold that friend, when someone needs a slap just for him/her to realize things they will just for this friend to wake up, but when someone needs help and support no matter what it takes they’ll help and support that friend.
-No matter what.
-And most specially, I loved the banter and puns they brought in this book.
+And I loved the banter and puns they brought in this book.
 They’re mainly the ones who kept me entertained.

 What I didn’t like the most is how the story was just focused on Desi getting Luca and them being together.
 And how she was so consumed by Luca since they met.
 It was just on Chapter 19 where Desi started to think about something else that is not Luca that I started to enjoy the story again but it lasted for only 2 chapters or less.
 After that, it was her and Luca’s.
 If I just had a connection with either Desi or Luca, I think I will probably enjoy it more.

 I Believe In A Thing Called Love by Maurene Goo also left a lesson and a message in the end.
-First is that, no matter how impossible it is, if you’ll just do your best and never quit, you will get what you want.
-Second, sometimes there are things in our life that wasn’t planned that will still happen and things we planned that will never happen.
+Sometimes there are things in our life that wasn’t planned that will still happen and things we planned that will never happen.
 But that’s okay.
 That’s normal.
 That’s how life works.
 We just have to know how to adopt to changes.
 Because there will always be changes.
-And lastly, we cannot control EVERYTHING.
+We cannot control EVERYTHING.
 There are just things in our life that is out of our control.
 And we should understand that.

 Overall, I liked the side characters so much more than the main ones but it was an entertaining diverse read, portrays great relationships between friends and family and perfect not just for K-drama fans but to anyone who wants to be one.